ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_vsd_transformation/uz_vsd_transformation.rst

 While most Ports of the IP-core should be used for the general application (as shown in :ref:`uz_cil_pmsm`), special attention has to be paid to the ``trigger_new_values`` and ``refresh_values`` ports.
 The first of the two makes the IP-core give its current values to the PS and should be triggered by the ``trigger_conversions`` signal of the ``uz_system block``, as it would be done for real ADC readouts.
-Since there are frequency differences in all those signals, it could be observed, that in some cases the ``trigger_conversions`` signal's high time is too short to be detected by the IP-core (compare the following two figuers).
+Since there are frequency differences in all those signals, it could be observed, that in some cases the ``trigger_conversions`` signal's high time is too short to be detected by the IP-core (compare the following two figures).

 .. figure:: correct_trigger.jpg